Lisp-Stat/dfio/README.md

 #### Getting dependencies

-To get the third party systems that Lisp-Stat depends on, you can use a dependency manager, such as [Quicklisp](https://www.quicklisp.org/beta/) or [CLPM](https://www.clpm.dev/) Once installed, get the dependencies with either of:
+To get the third party systems that DFIO depends on, you can use a dependency manager, such as [Quicklisp](https://www.quicklisp.org/beta/) or [CLPM](https://www.clpm.dev/) Once installed, get the dependencies with either of:

 ```lisp
 (clpm-client:sync :sources "clpi") ;sources may vary